ublue-os/bluefin/README.md

 - [Announcement Blog Post](https://www.ypsidanger.com/announcing-project-bluefin/)

 A familiar(ish) Ubuntu desktop for Fedora Silverblue.
 It strives to cover these two use cases.
 For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of Ubuntu and Fedora fused together.
 For gamers we strive to deliver a world-class Flathub gaming experience.
 Check [Introduction to Bluefin](https://universal-blue.discourse.group/t/introduction-to-bluefin/41) for a feature walkthrough.

+## Aurora
+[screenshot goes here]

+[Aurora description will go here]

+### What's the relationship between Aurora and Bluefin?

+Both Aurora and Bluefin strive to offer a curated out of the box experience for users, they only differ in the default desktop and recommended applications: Bluefin uses GNOME, Aurora uses KDE.
+They are both maintained and built in this repository.

 # Download